GregoryBWilson/World_Weather_Analysis/README.md

 ***Figure 5 - Code to Centre Map on Itinerary Centre***

-If you want to to show directions map with your own custom markers it is neccessary to first remove the default markers and then apply your own marker layer.
+If you want to to show a directions map with your own custom markers it is neccessary to first remove the default markers and then apply your own marker layer.
 The code for this is shown in figure 6.

 ![This is a VS screenshot of the Vacation_Itinerary.py code](C:\Users\Greg\Carleton\World_Weather_Analysis\Vacation_Itinerary\Code_to_replace_map_markers.png "Figure 6 - Custom Code to Replace Default Markers")